DanielMiguelHora/Removing-Projective-Distortion/README.md

 MILESTONES COMPLETED:
-Was only able to find homography H , but couldn't apply said transformation into the picture.
+Was only able to find homography H;
+Was able to apply to image, but wasn't removing distortion enough

+App works VERY slow; Around 15 - 20 minutes per run;
+Didn't test on another image